greeve/eportfolio/03_competency_a.md

 A. Demonstrate awareness of the ethics, values, and foundational principles of one of the information professions, and discuss the importance of intellectual freedom within that profession;

-- Start with what you understand the competency to mean - define the competency.
-Be careful to thoroughly address each part of the competency.
-Explain why it is important to the profession as a whole.
-Use the rubrics -these are your guidelines to writing a successful statement of competency.
 - Discuss what coursework/work experience prepared you for understanding and being able to perform the competency.
 - Now present and discuss each piece of evidence you selected - say why you selected this evidence and how it demonstrates your competency and the skills and knowledge you learned.
 - Close by discussing how you are able (know how to, or can) apply or transfer your skills and knowledge in the future to different [work] situations or environments.
-- You must include a minimum of one piece of evidence for each competency; however, submitting two or three pieces of evidence is preferred.
-The final decision rests with your e-Portfolio advisor whether more will be required.
-See Examples of Evidentiary Items for more specifics about evidence.
-Note: Your evidence should be in its own section either as attachments or URLS.

 # Competency A